 Rev Dr Lisa W Davison

 Rev. Dr. Lisa W. Davison is the Johnnie Eargle Cadieux Professor of Hebrew Bible at Phillips Theological Seminary in Tulsa, OK.
 A native of Radford, VA, Dr. Davison has a BA (Religion & Spanish) from Lynchburg College; an MDiv from Brite Divinity School (TCU), and an MA from Vanderbilt University.
 Dr. Davison received her Ph.D. in Hebrew Bible from Vanderbilt.
 She is ordained in the Christian Church (DOC) and has served congregations in Texas & Kentucky.
 Davison’s first book, Preaching the Women of the Bible, was published in June, 2006.
 Her other publications include: the commentary on the book of Job for The New Interpreter’s Study Bible, essays on the major prophets for The College Study Bible, an essay in Tabletalk, entries for the Encyclopedia of the Stone-Campbell Movement, a sermon in Those Preaching Women: A Multicultural Collection, commentaries for the New Proclamation Series, Year C, and the essays on “Ruth & Naomi” and “Bathsheba” for Just Women Bible Study.
 One of her sermons was selected for inclusion in The Living Pulpit: Sermons that Illustrate Preaching in the Stone-Campbell Movement 1968-2018.
 She also wrote 6 essays for The Preacher's Bible Handbook, ed by Wes Allen (WJK).
-Currently, she is at work on her second book about women in the Hebrew Bible who are remembered without described as mothers or “barren”.
+Dr. Davison's lates book, More Than a Womb: Childfree Women as Agents of the Holy.
 Prior to joining the faculty of Phillips Theological Seminary, Lisa was Professor of 1st Testament at Lexington Theological Seminary (1996-2009) and Professor of Religious Studies at Lynchburg College (2009-2010).
 Dr. Davison is a member of the Society of Biblical Literature.
 She is often invited to speak to local congregations and retreats on the topics: books in the Hebrew Bible, women in the bible, sexuality and the bible, and Christian use and misuse of the Hebrew Bible.
 Dr. Davison is married to the Rev. Michael Davison, and the two of them enjoy traveling (especially to tropical climates) and gourmet dining.